 In the public sector, users aren’t customers, they’re citizens, and when they have a bad experience, they have nowhere else to go.

 But this doesn’t mean bad digital public services are harmless.
+Far from it.

-Instead, a poor citizen experience causes frustration among citizens, impacts trust and credibility, and builds a negative perception of government.
 Failed digital government projects fill up Twitter feeds and news headlines, and they contribute to the general sense that public services are difficult and behind the times.

 Complicated vaccine booking systems gave advantages to those with the digital skills or free time to monitor websites for vaccination slots.
 This disadvantaged those most vulnerable to COVID-19: the elderly and essential workers.